tsawler/go-nngpu/tensor/tensor-docs.md

 func (t *Tensor) GPUPtr() unsafe.Pointer
 ```
 GPUPtr returns the unsafe.Pointer to the GPU buffer.
 This is an internal helper
-for CGO calls within the go-nngpu module.
+for CGO calls within the gometal module.

 #### func (*Tensor) ReleaseGPU